Long Term Care Insurance Underwriting for Diabetics

 However, a number of long term care insurance companies will offer coverage to applicants prescribed insulin therapy.

 The key to getting approved is to use less than 70 units of insulin per day; and your A1C must be 8.5 or lower.

 LTC insurance underwriters also consider a number of other factors to determine approval for diabetics.

 What is the A1C?
 Are there any diabetic complications such as neuropathy or retinopathy?
 Is there tobacco use?
 Is the applicant overweight?
 Are there any underlying co-morbid conditions such as cardiac disease; or a history of TIA or Stroke?
 If co-morbid conditions exist such as retinopathy or neuropathy or nephropathy, your application will probably be declined.

 Getting Approved for Long Term Care Insurance with Diabetes

 If you have pre-existing health conditions such as diabetes it is very important for you to work with an independent and experienced long term care insurance agent that can submit your application to the right companies so that you will be approved.

 Most often, we will obtain for our diabetic clients approvals for long term care insurance at regular Standard rates available for most healthy individuals.

-We represent the top-rated long term care insurance companies such as Mass Mutual, Genworth, Mutual of Omaha, Transamerica, United of Omaha, John Hancock, MedAmerica, Lincoln Financial Group and more.
+We represent the top-rated long term care insurance companies such as Genworth, Mutual of Omaha, Transamerica, United of Omaha, Life Secure, State Life, John Hancock, MedAmerica, Lincoln Financial Group and more.
 We will help you shop for coverage, and get your application approved with a highly rated company.
 For a free long term care insurance quote or to apply for coverage please call us toll free at 800-891-5824.
 We look forward to assisting you.